HackYourFuture-CPH/curriculum/README.md

 ## [React](https://github.com/HackYourFuture-CPH/React)

-The React Module is now split into 2 modules
+The React Module is split into 2 modules

 ### [React 1](https://github.com/HackYourFuture-CPH/React/tree/main/react1)

+**Module goals**

+By the end of this module, students should have a familiarity with and basic understanding of the following:

 - React Components
 - State and Lifecycle